 Under 2035 cumulative conditions, the countywide traffic model predicts some redistribution of peak-hour project traffic to routes other than the Webster and Posey Tubes (i.e., to the bridges at Park Street/29th Avenue, Tilden Way/Fruitvale Avenue, and High Street).
 Because of this, and because other growth would increase volumes at Chinatown intersections, the project contribution to 2035 traffic volumes would be substantially less than under Existing plus Project conditions, and no additional significant effects to pedestrians at Chinatown intersections would be anticipated.
 Mitigation Measure 4.C-9, set forth below, which is hereby adopted and incorporated into the Project, could potentially reduce the number of collisions involving pedestrians.
-However, because the effectiveness of TDM at reducing project vehicle trips cannot be stated with certainty that the impact would be reduced to a less-than-significant level.
+However, because the effectiveness of TDM at reducing project vehicle trips cannot be quantified, and because the potential access improvements are uncertain, it cannot be stated with certainty that the impact would be reduced to a less-than-significant level.
 Because mitigation other than implementation of the Project TDM Program and Monitoring is within the responsibility and jurisdiction of the City of Oakland, the impact at four intersections in Oakland Chinatown would remain significant and unavoidable.